 The university is constantly on its toes seeking ways to progress, expand and strategise for the future.
-Hence, the next phase of UTAR’s development is the setting up of a teaching and community hospital in UTAR Kampar Campus, Perak, providing medical care and services in Western Medicine and Traditional Complementary Medicine (TCM), including Chinese Medicine and Ayurvedic Medicine and also clinical training for its medical and health sciences students.
+Hence, the next phase of UTAR’s development is the setting up of a teaching and community hospital in UTAR Kampar Campus, Perak, providing medical care and services in Western Medicine and Traditional and Complementary Medicine including Chinese, Ayurvedic, and Traditional Malay Medicione and also clinical training for its medical and health sciences students.

 UTAR Hospital entrance (Artist’s impression)